hundredplans/obsidian/learning-linux/git/git-index.md

 - By default shows a linear and not graphical history
 - Recent commits are shown at the top
 - --all --graph --decorate -> Magic incantation that displays a graphical view
+- --oneline -> Prints each branch on a seperate line
 ## git cat-file ID
 - -p (pretty-print)
     - Can be done on any object